 • Citrus Juicer: a citrus juicer makes it so much easier to get all the juice out of the orange.

 Got 15 minutes?
-Then you’ve got cranberry-orange sauce!
-Here’s a quick rundown of the procedure, and you can find full instructions in the recipe card down below.
+Then you’ve got cranberry orange sauce!
+Here’s a quick rundown of the procedure, and you can find full instructions in the recipe card above.

 Zest and juice the orange